maikelpenz/wordpress-aws-automation/README.md

 &nbsp;<a name="usage"/>
 ## Usage

-Follow this sequence of steps to deploy your wordpress environment:
+The following steps show how to deploy the wordpress environment:

 #### 1. Environment configuration